SAN DIEGO MARINE AQUARISTS BYLAWS- Revised 3/11/2018

 Hotel $139.00 per night

-VI.14.b Expenditures greater than $100 will be submitted to the board prior to their expense to voted upon by the board with a majority vote being required for approval.
+VI.14.b Expenditures greater than $100 will be submitted to the board prior to their expense to be voted upon by the board with a majority vote being required for approval.

 Article VII.
 BYLAWS